 Simple Plantain Salve Recipe in Natural Cocoa Mint

 This simple plantain salve recipe is naturally scented with a lovely cocoa mint fragrance.
 Lovingly crafted with ingredients like roasted cocoa butter and plantain herbal oil, this natural herbal salve is a must for your herbal apothecary.
-Use this multi-functional, natural skin care product on eczema prone or dry skin, minor cuts and scratches or as a natural lip balm for seasonal winter skin care.
+Use this multi-functional, natural skin care product on eczema prone or dry skin, minor cuts and scratches or as a natural lip balm for seasonal skin care.

 When I was a little girl I used to pick the leaves from weeds to make play salads for my parents.
 What I didn’t realize then was that those leaves I picked were actually edible!
 It wasn’t until many years later, long after I stopped making dirt pots and grass dolls, that I discovered that the weed I was so fond of, was actually an herb.
 That herb was plantain.